 - To discuss your child’s needs, please call the Calleva office on 301-216-1248 or email [email protected] In some cases, after talking with families, our camp directors may feel it is necessary for an individual camper to have 1 to 1 support for behavioral or medical needs.
 If this is decided, then the family will be asked to pay extra to cover costs for an additional member of Calleva staff to support the child.*

 We can accommodate most diabetic campers, however, depending on the camper’s needs, they may not be able to go on week-long high adventures.
 Our camp nurse is available to be on-site at both our Riley’s Lock and Farm locations for daily ‘check-ins’.
 Diabetic campers who are able to self carry and self administer their own medication may be able to join our traveling adventure camps after talking through their needs with camp directors and medical staff.* Overnights for campers with specific medical or behavioral special needs may not always be possible.** Additional paperwork signed by the campers’ physician is required for insulin-dependent diabetic campers.

 Questions about Adventure Camps:

-- Where are your overnights for the Adventure Camps?
 Overnights vary according to activity, and often vary from week to week within that activity.
-Each week, instructors select overnight locations based upon their group’s interests, skill level and team dynamics (as well as weather!).
+Each week, if the program has a scheduled overnight, instructors select a location based upon their group’s interests, skill level, and team dynamics (as well as weather!).
 Parents are notified by Wednesday about where their child will be overnighting.
 Calleva has an Emergency Action Plan for every area we visit.
 Instructors and Counselors carry cell phones and can contact our directors in the event of an emergency.